uaraven/mk54/docs/code_generation.md

 operation is executed.

 `ВП` operation will switch state flag `entryMode` to value `EXPONENT`.
 When in `EXPONENT` mode for each digit entry method `exponentDigitEntry(int)` will be called.
 It will perform necessary operations to add next digit, while managing exponent in -99..+99 range.

 Unary minus operator `/-/` works the same way.
 Mantissa sign negation is implemented by calling `negateMantissa()` method, while exponent sign change is done in `negateExponent()` method.

+---

+After `В↑` operation is performed value from register X is copied to register Y. Register X still contains the same value, but any digit operation will reset register X and start from scratch.
+This is implemented using flag `resetX`, which is checked on each digit operation and set to `true` on all operations not related to number entry.